Anthrecite/bye/README.md

 ```

 Keep in mind I dont know a lot of the terms used in the conversation since I joined in 2020 and I'm really new (as said an immense fucking amount of times by Anth)
 I know that was long, but it explains a lot of the shit that happened.

 # A basic summary of the stuff on the Intent discord server(s)
-There was more shit on the Intent private discord server.
+There was even more shit on the Intent private discord server.
 Even intent devs seemed to harass me for "malding" and being "retarded" and having "brain damage".

 He also publicly shamed me on the Tenacity private discord server, maybe even Exhibition and Ketamine since he owns those too. 🤷‍♂️